lyannaliu/lyannaliu.github.io/modelsandmethods.md

 * [4.
 Metalearner](#4)

 <h2 id="1">1.
 Overview of the Models</h2>
-The recommendation model is a metalearner that ensembles of two primary submodels, which are the ensemble of three to four sub-submodels.
+The recommendation model is a metalearner that ensembles two submodels (Million Playlist Model and Last.FM Model), which are the ensemble of three to four sub-submodels which are trained directly on the two submodels' respective processed datasets.

 ![Fig](/images/fig3_diagram.png)